Ordination of women in the Anglican Communion: Church of England

 The third woman to be appointed bishop, and the first to be a diocesan bishop, was Rachel Treweek, whose appointment as 43rd Bishop of Gloucester was announced on 26 March 2015.
 She became Bishop of Gloucester on 15 June 2015 following the confirmation of her election.
 On 22 July 2015 (the Feast of St Mary Magdalene) she and Sarah Mullally (Bishop of Crediton, a suffragan see in the Diocese of Exeter) were the first women to be ordained as bishops at Canterbury Cathedral.
 Pursuant to the Lords Spiritual (Women) Act 2015, which makes time-limited provision for vacancies among the Lords Spiritual (the bishops who are members of the House of Lords) to be filled by diocesan bishops who are women, Treweek also become the first to sit in the House of Lords, where she was introduced on 26 October 2015.

 On 30 June 2015, it was announced that Ruth Worsley would be Bishop of Taunton (suffragan, Diocese of Bath and Wells).
 On 2 July 2015 the appointment of Anne Hollinghurst as the Bishop of Aston (suffragan, Diocese of Birmingham) was announced.
 Both were consecrated at St Paul's Cathedral, London, on 29 September (the Feast of St Michael and All Angels).

 On 2 September 2015, it was announced that Christine Hardman would be 12th Bishop of Newcastle and, therefore, the second woman to be a diocesan bishop in the Church of England and the first in the Province of York.
 Hardman became Bishop of Newcastle upon the confirmation of her election on 22 September 2015; she was consecrated on 30 November 2015 at York Minster.
 Hardman also sits in the House of Lords.

 On 26 November 2015, the appointment of Karen Gorham as Bishop of Sherborne (suffragan, Diocese of Salisbury) was announced.
 She was the first woman to be consecrated in Westminster Abbey, at a service that took place on 24 February 2016.

 Between 2014 and 2018 almost half of new bishop appointments in the Church of England were women.

+Sarah Mullally was announced on 3 October 2025 as 106th Archbishop of Canterbury, making her the first woman to be appointed to lead the Church of England in that role.